 Here, you can use the 2-way lookup technique to fetch the marks for Brad (in cell F4) in Math (in cell G3).

-Here is the formula that will do this:
+This VLOOKUP Google Sheets example uses the following the formula that will do this:

 How this works: In this case, to make the subject part dynamic, we have used the MATCH function within the VLOOKUP function.
 MATCH function looks for the subject name in A1:D1 and returns the column number where it finds the match.
 This column number is then used in the VLOOKUP function to return the marks of the specified student in that subject.